 杏吧专区淚t surprised me because I didn't know a lot of those people were coming.
 But it was neat, and it still warms my heart because they came from Tennessee, Texas, Illinois, Wisconsin, all over.杏吧专区

-Shortly after she graduated, Fontenot started a new job as a Branch Office Administrator with a local Edward Jones office.
-Earning her degree 杏吧专区 especially learning online 杏吧专区 gave Fontenot more confidence to take on her second act and taught her more about herself.
+Soon after graduating, Fontenot began a new job as a Branch Office Administrator at a local Edward Jones office.
+Earning her degree online gave her more confidence and taught her a lot about herself.

 杏吧专区淚 love my job.
 I'm using everything that I was taught in online classes, especially the computer class.
 When I walked in, I wasn't intimidated by the computer.
 I wasn't intimidated by learning.
 Had I not gone back to college, I would have walked into this job very differently,杏吧专区 she says.